a student to make Satisfactory Academic Progress (SAP) in order to maintain eligibility for the following financial aid

-Appeals will be reviewed and determinations will be emailed to student’s MCC email.
-Students appealing their financial aid status must be prepared to pay for all tuition and fees with personal funds while awaiting a determination.
+Appeals will be reviewed and determinations will be emailed to your MCC email address.
+During the appeal process, you must be prepared to pay for all tuition and fees with personal funds while awaiting a determination.

 If your appeal is approved: